WILAM BIIK exhibited at TarraWarra Museum of Art 20 Oct – 21 November 2021. It is currently touring with NETS Victoria

 In the Woiwurrung language of the Wurundjeri people, Wilam Biik means Home Country.

 How do we see Country?
-How do we hear Country?
+How do we listen to Country?
 How do we connect to Country?

 You are called to listen deeply with your ears, eyes and bodies – to understand how First People connect with Wilam Biik.

-Wilam Biik is the Soil, the Land, the Water, the Air, the Sky and the Totems residing within.
-The only home we know and honour for its sacred exchange.
+Wilam Biik is the Soil, the Land, the Water, the Air, the Sky and the Animals that reside within.
+It is the only home we know, and we honour it for its sacred exchange.
 A home where Custodial rights and responsibilities never left.
-May this come to be a part of you too.

 An exhibition of cultural consciousness and knowledge, of an unsevered connection between First Peoples of South East Australia and their Country, over thousands of generations.